zsiki/ls/doc/source/tutorial.rst

    :scale: 80 %
    :align: center

    *(18.)
+Selecting target points for oroientation*

-Select one or more target points and add them to used points (the id in fieldbook is shown in bracket)*
+Select one or more target points and add them to used points (the id in fieldbook is shown in bracket).

 .. figure:: images/t016.png
    :scale: 80 %
    :align: center

    *(19.)
-Click Calculate button and the orientation angle will be calculated*
+Staring calculation*

 **TODO**
 *Why did you select only one orientation direction?*

+Click Calculate button and the orientation angle will be calculated.
-Results of the calculation can be seen in the *Result of calculations* widget.
+Results can be seen in the *Result of calculations* widget.
 The results are also written to the log file.
 The name and location of the log file can be set in *config.py*.
-The orientation angle is stored in the fieldbook in the *hz* column of the station row.
+The orientation angle is stored in the fieldbook too, in the *hz* column of the station record.

 .. figure:: images/t017.png
    :scale: 80 %